 Scoring only eight points, Romain Grosjean had his worst full season in Formula 1.
 It’s the second time he has scored eight points over the course of a year, but the last time he did it in 2014, he finished fourteenth overall, compared to eighteenth in 2019.
 His low championship position was a result of multiple factors – not least of them a poor race car and seven DNFs.

 He scored his first point of the year with tenth place in Spain, and followed that up with another tenth place at the next race in Monaco.
 He went on to finish seventh in Germany, but that would be his final points appearance of the year.

 Many had expected Grosjean to be out of the team for 2020 – but it was he who, in part, helped Haas try to find a solution, remaining adamant that they should switch back to their older spec of car.
-After two below par seasons, Grosjean will need to up his game in the 2020 season if he is to continue in F1 beyond the end of the year.
 Read more: Romain Grosjean’s 2019 Season In Stats.

 ROMAIN GROSJEAN’S F1 RECORD